fastoch/Networking/Troubleshooting.md

 # Duplex and speed mismatch

 With Full Duplex, a device can transmit and receive at the same time.
-With Half Duplex, one device sends data while other devices receives it.
+With Half Duplex, devices of the network are either sending data or receiving it, they can't do both.

 Originally, Ethernet was half-duplex because devices were connected to hubs.
 Devices connected to a hub are in the same collision domain, therefore they can't communicate simultaneously.

-These days, because of the use of Ethernet switches, we generally want to use Full Duplex.
+These days, thanks to Ethernet switches, we generally use Full Duplex.

 ---